 Protect Heart Health

 Black tea contains anti-inflammatory qualities that reduce the risk of cardiovascular diseases with minimal side effects.
 The antioxidants contained in black tea reduce inflammation in blood vessels reducing high blood pressure.
 Once inflammation is done away with, these antioxidants also reduce the risk of blood clots and heart attacks.
-Hence, constant intake of black tea lowers chances of heart disease and improve overall health.
+Hence, constant intake of black tea lowers the chances of heart disease and improves overall health.

 By managing cholesterol and triglyceride levels, black tea likely reduces the risk of coronary heart disease.
 The antioxidants in black tea also minimize bad LDL cholesterol while enhancing good HDL cholesterol.
 They minimize overall cholesterol levels to protect heart health.